anoguchi/beginner/CSS/README.md

 Margins collapse when they encounter each other.
 If they are different (like one has 1rem and other has 2rem) values the biggest wins.
 This wierd applies in vertical direction.

+One of the things that Grid does that Flexbox does not is Grid can overlap two cells on top of each other.

 ## Best Practices